This post contains affiliate links. You can view my full disclosure here.

 So today I thought I’d share my tips for becoming more positive, even when things DO suck.

 I wanted to say that you can’t be happy ALL the time.
 That’s unrealistic, inhuman, and asking for disappointment.
 Trying to stay positive is not about never being upset.
-Traumatic things happen, bad things happen.
+Traumatic things happen, and bad things happen.
 And of course, we get upset about them.
 It’s not about ignoring or refusing to acknowledge negative emotions.

 No, no, no.